trajnovd/BeAware/README.md

 To test BeAware:
 1. Install the APK on an Android 8.0+ device
-2. Grant microphone, SMS, and location permissions
+2. Grant microphone, SMS, location, and notification permissions
 3. Set your emergency contact in Settings
+4. Configure TTS preferences (enable/disable categories)
-4. Tap the toggle to activate protection
+5. Tap the power button (center) to activate protection
-5. Play siren/horn sounds from another device to trigger alerts
+6. Test alerts:
+   - **Level 1**: Play screaming/shouting sounds → Full alarm with continuous beeping
+   - **Level 2**: Play siren sounds → Double ping + "An ambulance is coming" (volume at 10%)
+   - **Level 3**: Play bell/chime sounds → "A bike is coming" (volume at 10%)
+7. View danger zones on the map (left button)

 ---